lutz1nger/cs50p-notes-and-solutions/lecture-3-exceptions/notes-3.md

 else:
     print(f"x is {x}")
 ```
-+ Improving the code with a while True loop:
++ improving the code with a while True loop:
 ```python
 while True:
     try: